aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/setting-code-text/_index.md

 ---
-title: "Set Code Text for a Code128 Barcode in Java"
+title: "Generate a Code128 Barcode and Set Code Text with Aspose.BarCode for Java"
 linktitle: Setting Code Text
 second_title: Aspose.BarCode Java API
 description: "Learn how to create Code128 barcode Java using Aspose.BarCode.
 This step‑by‑step guide shows how to generate barcode Java, set custom text, adjust bar width, and save the image."